arpa2/steamworks/docs/pulleyscript/squeal-backend.md

 5. When an output tuple is set to 1 in `drv_all`, remove it, notifying the driver in del mode.

-6. There should be no remaining records with `out_repeats` set to 1 in `drv_all`.
+6. There should be no remaining tuples with `out_repeats` set to 1 in `drv_all`.

 7. Subtract 1 from all remaining `out_repeats` in the `drv_all` table, not
     notifying drivers.

-Note that this procedure suggests downloading all records always, even when no co-generator role is played by a generator.
-This might indeed be useful as a development mode, because it speeds up this script update process, but more importantly making it more reliable than downloading what happens to be the record set at that later time into the old database.
+Note that this procedure suggests downloading all tuples always, even when no co-generator role is played by a generator.
+This might indeed be useful as a development mode, because it speeds up this script update process, but more importantly making it more reliable than downloading what happens to be the tuple set at that later time into the old database.

 General Resync logic
 --------------------